Homeschooling UK law

 4. Age appropriateness is completely contextual- some children, like my friend’s daughter, are very ready to do basic equations at age 5.
 Our five year old is very interested in DSLR photography and video making, rhyme schemes and dress-making.
 A ten year old we know still enjoys playing with dolls, learning how to thoroughly and properly care for a baby as she wants to be a nursery assistant when she is older.
 One of the benefits of home education is that we can lawfully and thoroughly meet the needs of each child according to their individual development.

 5. If a child who is in school wishes to be home educated, the delivery of a deregistration letter to the school fulfils the legal obligation to begin home educating (unless the child is in a special school because of additional needs).
 There is no legal obligation to attend further meetings with the school, or to have immediate visits from the council.
 In some extreme circumstances, where the parents are not meeting the needs of the child, a school attendance order may be issued to force the child to attend school.
 This is exceptionally rare, as the vast majority of home educating parents are committed, attentive and determined to help their children achieve their full potential.
 To summarise, home education in the UK is perfectly legal in most circumstances.
+Read my article here for the two exceptions to this rule.

 For more posts about homeschooling and the method we use, click here.